TESTMECS/notebooks/README.md

 ## 📁 Project Structure

 `pub/` -> notebooks that I feel like stand on their own.
-You can check out the HTML versions here: [link](https://TESTMECS.github.io/)

 ## 🚀 Quick Start